 This is the sole mission of Caitlin's Vine of Bravery.

 Caitlin V. Beadles is an advocate for animal rescue and emotional therapy.
 In 2009, Caitlin was in a terrible boating accident, which resulted in changing her life forever.
 God had bigger plans for her.
 Her journey to recovery has been long and ongoing.
 The love for rescuing abandoned animals and nursing them back to health was a healing agent for her own recovery.
 Hippo-therapy helped strengthen Caitlin physically and emotionally.
-She wants to use her platform to rescue animals and assist other children with their P.E.T (Pet Emotional Therapy) needs.
-Caitlin's God-given desire is to be a healing agent used to bridge the gap between rescuing hurting animals and help guide children towards emotional healing.
-To try and educate and give hope to kids whose lives were inexorably changed through a trauma.
-She strives to restore joy to children who have been put through a traumatic life changing experience.
+She wants to use her platform to rescue animals and assist other people with their P.E.T (Pet Emotional Therapy) needs.
+Caitlin's God-given desire is to be a healing agent used to bridge the gap between rescuing hurting animals and help guide people towards emotional healing.
+To try and educate and give hope to people whose lives were inexorably changed through trauma.
+She strives to restore joy to people who have been put through a traumatic life changing experience.
 Caitlin wants to use John 15:5 as her motto.

 I am here to find you the perfect dog to match your needs.
 It wont only change your life but it will also change the dogs life.
 You can also have the chance to sponsor a dog while you're in the hospital.
-That will come and visit you if the hospital allows it.
+That will come and visit you if the hospital allows it."